bicbioeng/DeepSeqDock/README.md

 In short, the DeepSeqDock framework:

-1) Uniformly aligns RNA-seq data according to the ARCHS4 pipeline
+<strong>1) Uniformly aligns RNA-seq data according to the ARCHS4 pipeline
 2) Normalizes and scales data
 3) Optimizes and builds an autoencoder to transform normalized data
 4) Evaluates dataset representations (e.g. before and after autoencoder) relative to categorical sample metadata (e.g. biological condition)
-5) Builds a pipeline for transforming new data into the condensed representation of the training data / knowledge base to evaluate similarity between new data and knowledge base data (myHarmonizer object)
+5) Builds a pipeline for transforming new data into the condensed representation of the training data / knowledge base to evaluate similarity between new data and knowledge base data (myHarmonizer object)</strong>

 <img src="https://raw.githubusercontent.com/bicbioeng/DeepSeqDock/main/images/Fig1.png?raw=true" alt="Fig1" width="800"/>